bytex-solutions/snamp/docs/overview.md

 * _Name_ - name of the maintenance action.
 Each managed resource provides a strictly defined set of operations
 * _Configuration_ - set of configuration parameters associated with the operation
-* _Signature_ - set of formal parameters which should be populated with actual arguments before execution
+* _Override_ - indicates that operation configuration is overridden by resource connector and should not be inherited from group

 The operation configuration may be specified by SNAMP administrator.
 Other characteristics depend on the connected managed resource and cannot be changed by the administrator.